HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Simulation Results

 In this section, we demonstrate the effectiveness of \method{} compared to the baselines and ablations.
-Fig~\ref{fig:baselines} summarizes the performance of each method after being trained with the same number of environment interactions.
+Fig.~\ref{fig:baselines} summarizes the performance of each method after being trained with the same number of environment interactions.
 The training curves, tables, and additional results can be found in Appendix~\ref{appendix:exp}.
 Implementation details of all methods are included in Appendix~\ref{appendix:algo}.

-\textbf{Effect of action representations.} We compare our method with two alternative action representations.
-In \textbf{Regress Contact Location}, the policy directly regresses to a contact location and the motion parameters, instead of choosing a contact point from the point cloud as in \method{}.
-The \textbf{No Contact Location} baseline directly regresses to the delta end-effector movement at each timestep.
-For every action, the robot continues from its location from the previous action.
+\textbf{Effect of action representations.} We compare our method with two alternative action representations, summarized in Table~\ref{tab:benefits}.
+In \textbf{Regress Contact Location}, the policy directly regresses to a contact location and motion parameters, instead of choosing a contact point from the point cloud as in \method{}.
+The \textbf{No Contact Location} baseline directly regresses to a delta end-effector movement at each timestep.
+For every action, the robot continues from its position from the previous action, instead of first moving the gripper to a selected contact location.
 This is the most common action space in manipulation~\citep{chen2021system,chen2022visual,zhou2022ungraspable, dexpoint, yu2019meta, mu2021maniskill}.
 As input for these two baselines, we use either point cloud observations or ground-truth state, establishing four baselines in total.
-The baseline that regresses motion parameters from point cloud observations is a common action representation used in prior work in RL from point clouds, including state-of-the-art methods such as \citet{dexpoint}.
+The baseline that regresses motion parameters from point cloud observations is a common action representation used in prior work in RL from point clouds such as \citet{dexpoint}.
 The baseline that regresses motion parameters from ground-truth state is the most common approach in prior work, such as in \citet{zhou2022ungraspable} as well as the teacher policies in \citet{chen2021system, chen2022visual} (see Appendix~\ref{appendix:related} for more discussion).